 You have to be quick with your mouse to secure a table at this innovative restaurant – understandable given it has three Michelin stars.
 Massimo Bottura’s incredibly considered dishes aim to capture a feeling as much as a taste – we all know the crisp edge of the lasagne is the best part and Bottura captures that with that aptly named dish, The Crunchy Part of the Lasagna.

-How to get a table: Booking inquiries open up three months in advance on the first working day of the month (e.g. December reservations open on 3 Septemberh at 10am Italian time (8pm AEST); exact release dates are available on the website).
-March and April reservations are normally released at the start of December.
+How to get a table: Booking inquiries open up three months in advance on the first working day of the month (e.g. May 2020 reservations open on 3 February at 10am Italian time (8pm AEST); exact release dates are available on the website).
+March and April 2020 reservations are normally released at the start of December.

 A restaurant representative says the availability for the entire month is normally gone within an hour and tables for Friday and Saturday nights are gone within 10 minutes.
-A recommendation to improve your chances is trying for a table at the beginning of the week.
+Try for a table at the beginning of the week to increase your chances.

 Attica, Melbourne, Australia